Officially nicknamed the “Natural State” (formerly the Bear State), Arkansas was the 25th state to join the United States of America on June 15, 1836.

 Skeptics would be quick to the point that this is most likely light pollution from various electronic sources across the valley if there wasn’t just one catch – the Dover Lights have been reported in the region before electricity was introduced.

-Like all southern states, Arkansas is rich with history.
+Like all southern states, Arkansas is rich in history.

-While some parts of it we may wish to forget, there are many other examples which make the state shine, or at the very least pique your curiosity!
+While some parts of it we may wish to forget, there are many other examples that make the state shine or, at the very least, pique your curiosity!

 No matter what, though, there’s definitely something for everyone that visits the Natural State.